-Later, I became involved in culinary arts, sewing, embroidery and painting when I joined the 4-H club at high school.
-4-H empowers young people with leadership skills, life skills, and technical skills necessary to lead a successful life.
-It helps them develop confidence, resilience, independence and respect.
-The program's hands-on approach encourages young people to participate in various projects.
-Adult mentors are always available to provide a positive learning environment.
+The 4-H club provided me with the leadership skills, life skills, and technical skills necessary to lead a successful life.
+It helped me to develop self-discipline, self-awareness, confidence, resilience, and respect.
+It's hands-on approach encourages young people to participate in various projects.

-Being a 4-H club member, I learned coping skills and self-discipline that helped me to develop my self-awareness and build my self-esteem.
-This opportunity provided a good foundation for me to build a strong character.
+As a 4-H club member, I learned coping skills and self-discipline that helped me to develop self-awareness and build self-esteem.
+This opportunity provided a strong foundation for me.
 I took an avid interest in the projects that were assigned to me.
 I believed in what the 4 H's (Head, Heart, Hands, and Health) stand for and I always recited the 4-H pledge with meaning as I visualized the clover with the letter "H" printed on each leaf.
+I loved to recite the 4-H Pledge which states,

 My head to clearer thinking,